openhab/openhab-addons/bundles/org.openhab.binding.hydrawise/README.md

 ### Local Thing

 The Local Thing type uses an undocumented API that allows direct HTTP access to an irrigation controller on the user's network.
-This provides a subset of features compared to the Cloud Thing type limited to basic zone control.
+This provides a subset of features compared to the Cloud Thing type limited to basic zone control.<br>
 Controlling zones through the local API will not be reported back to the cloud service or the Hydrawise mobile/web applications, and reporting functionality will not reflect the locally controlled state.

 Local control may not be available on later Hydrawise controller firmware versions.